-If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, a Department of Security officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sexual assault or other form of sex-based misconduct or other type of discrimination).
+If you are the victim of a crime and do not want to pursue action with the College or the criminal justice system, you may still want to consider making a confidential report.
+You, or with your permission, a Department of Security officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sexual assault or other form of sex-based harassment or other type of discrimination).
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+In addition, except in limited circumstances prescribed by federal regulation, the Title IX Coordinator will not initiate a grievance process without the consent of the complainant.